 Note: The content of this article applies only to taxes prepared for 2010.
 It is included here for reference only.
-To claim the new homebuyers tax credit, you will need to file IRS Form 5405.
+To claim the homebuyer's tax credit for 2010, you will need to file IRS Form 5405.
 Here are the details.

 In an effort to stimulate the economy, the federal government allows you to claim a tax credit that covers a portion of the costs to purchase a new home.
 If you are eligible to claim the credit, the IRS requires you to complete Form 5405 and attach it to your personal income tax return along with other documentation.